Tenney Fire Hall: History

 The Fire Hall was built in 1904 to house the town's two hand-drawn fire pumpers.
 The engines were used in conjunction with a large curbed well with a double stroked pump, an arrangement which was not abandoned until 1924.
 In 1918 the town jail was moved and added on to the rear of the fire hall, making room for a larger fire pumper.

 The building was used for many years as a meeting house, a polling station, and of course as a fire hall and jail.
 During the 1990s the private owner had hoped to preserve the fire hall and to make it a viable attraction, but his efforts were hamstrung by the state and federal regulations governing the type of actions that can be taken with regard to moving or refurbishing properties on the National Register.
 In the summer of 2008 an anonymous vandal crashed a vehicle into the fire hall, badly damaging the northwestern corner of the building.
 In 2010 the fire hall was burned to the ground.

-In 2016 the fire hall's original bell was installed in the offices of Myriad Mobile, an app developer, in downtown Fargo, North Dakota.
+In 2016 the fire hall's original bell was installed in the offices of Bushel, an agriculture supply chain software company, in downtown Fargo, North Dakota.